 A subtle tonal ranges of colour is used, an inky consistency of oil paint caresses the canvas, creating misty, watery, unclear images that are half imagined, half real.

-Layering the paint, starting off loose, Amy explains that she uses expressive gestural marks outlining her composition and then begins a timely process of 'reining it in' by blending, fading, pouring and glazing the oil paint in numerous layers, as though an atmospheric cloud has enveloped.
-Sometimes Amy incorporates dendrite branch like details as an anchor in an otherwise ethereal world, or the patterns of the way water finds it way through sand on the shoreline.
+Layering the paint, starting off loose, Amy explains that she uses expressive gestural marks outlining her composition and then begins a timely process of 'reining it in' by blending, fading, pouring and glazing the oil paint in numerous layers, as though an atmospheric cloud has enveloped it.
+Sometimes Amy incorporates dendrite, branch-like details as an anchor in an otherwise ethereal world, or the patterns of the way water finds it way through sand on the shoreline.